 Ann Kent, Development Manager (she/her/hers)

 Ann is thrilled to have joined the team at Grow It Green Morristown.
 She has over 15 years of professional experience in corporate, legal, and non-profit marketing and communications work with a strong interest in local, healthy food, and the importance of our education program.
 As a volunteer, Ann helped to rebuild the Woodland School Garden and serves as the Co-Chair the Landscaping and Gardening Committee at Woodland.
 Last spring, she planted with each grade level at the school.

-She grew up in Morristown and has three children who love visiting the Urban Farm.
-Farmer Tina taught her older two kids in the Morris School District, and her youngest is currently enrolled in her preschool class at The Presbyterian Church of Morristown’s Nursery School.
+She grew up in Morristown and has three young children who love visiting the Urban Farm.
+Farmer Tina taught her children in the Morris School District and at The Presbyterian Church of Morristown’s Nursery School.

 Grow It Green Morristown is a 501(c)(3) public charity and, in order to maintain this nonprofit status, we must abide by a strict IRS prohibition against involvement in candidate campaigns ("electioneering").
 Grow It Green Morristown cannot and does not support or oppose political candidates in any way.